Faculty & Staff

 Ever since Mr. Maholic was young, he has loved studying history and visiting historical places.
 Throughout his secondary and college educational years, God began to shape this love of history into a desire to teach history at a Christian school.

-Mr. Maholic received a Bachelor’s Degree in History Education from Northland International University in 2014; and a Master’s Degree in History from Liberty University.
+Mr. Maholic received a Bachelor’s Degree in History Education from Northland International University in 2014; and a Master’s Degree in History from Liberty University in 2020.

 Staff